SS Isaac M. Scott (1909): Great Lakes Storm of 1913 and sinking

-In the pre-dawn hours of 9 November 1913, Isaac M. Scott, loaded with a cargo of coal worth $22,000 bound for Milwaukee, Wisconsin, United States left Port Huron, Cleveland, Ohio, United States for the last time.
+In the pre-dawn hours of 9 November 1913, Isaac Merritt Scott, loaded with a cargo of coal worth $22,000 bound for Milwaukee, Wisconsin, United States, left Port Huron, Cleveland, Ohio, United States for the last time.
 She was one of several big freighters that passed out of the St. Clair River into Lake Huron and straight into the path of the deadliest storm in the Great Lakes history.
-Captain A. McArthur had been master of Isaac M. Scott since her maiden voyage back in 1909 and sailed with 27 other men on Isaac M. Scott's last voyage.
+Captain A. McArthur had been master of Isaac Merritt Scott since her maiden voyage back in 1909 and sailed with 27 other men on Isaac Merritt Scott's last voyage.

 On 9 November 1913 at around 10:30 a.m.
-H. B. Hawgood was running before the storm when they spotted Isaac M. Scott, still heading north and making heavy weather of it, off Tawas Point, Michigan, just hours before the brunt of the storm struck.
-When communication was restored and newspapers began carrying accounts of the storm Isaac M. Scott was only listed as missing.
+H. B. Hawgood was running before the storm when they spotted Isaac Merritt Scott, still heading north and making heavy weather of it, off Tawas Point, Michigan, just hours before the brunt of the storm struck.
+When communication was restored and newspapers began carrying accounts of the storm Isaac Merritt Scott was only listed as missing.
 The body of Captain McArthur washed up at Southampton, Ontario, Canada on 11 December 1913, still wearing his life preserver.
 One of her lifeboats was found 23 mi north of the Chantrey Island lighthouse, off Southampton, Ontario.
 All 28 crew members perished in the disaster.

-The sinking of Isaac M. Scott resulted in increased efforts by the U.S. Weather Bureau toward better weather forecasting and more rapid communication of storm warnings.
+The sinking of Isaac Merritt Scott resulted in increased efforts by the U.S. Weather Bureau toward better weather forecasting and more rapid communication of storm warnings.

-Isaac M. Scott was one of twelve vessels lost during the Great Lakes Storm of 1913.
-A storm described in the book Lore of the Lakes, as "The most disastrous that has ever swept our Great Lakes, both from loss of life and property this unprecedented."
-The storm of heavy snow, bitter cold winds and frightening high waves took the lives of an estimated 235 mariners, 178 of which were lost on Lake Huron alone.
+Isaac Merritt Scott was one of twelve vessels lost during the Great Lakes Storm of 1913.
+A storm described in the book Lore of the Lakes, as "The most disastrous that has ever swept our Great Lakes, both from loss of life and property, this unprecedented."
+The storm of heavy snow, bitter cold winds and frighteningly high waves took the lives of an estimated 235 mariners, 178 of whom were lost on Lake Huron alone.